lnikon/lnikon.github.io/_posts/2020-08-22-aws-ec2-fundamentals-notes-I.markdown

 - Groups
 - Roles.

-At high level, **User - is a physical person** and every User should get an IAM.
+At a high level, **User - is a physical person** and every User should get an IAM.
 Groups is a collection of Users.
 Roles are only used for machines.
 There are policies that are described in JSON.

 You need to remember: